-These assumptions in Table E above, and the other demographic assumptions such as commutation and family statistics, are in line with those recommended for the 31 March 2020 funding valuation of the scheme.
-The 2021-22 accounting results have been restated to provide an updated assessment of scheme liability, costs, and contributions to reflect a revision to the post-retirement mortality assumptions.
-The same post-retirement mortality assumptions apply at 31 March 2022 as at 31 March 2023.
+These assumptions in Table E above, and the other demographic assumptions such as commutation and family statistics, are in line with those adopted for the 31 March 2020 funding valuation of the Scheme.
+Note that the accounts as at 31 March 2023 were also based on the assumptions adopted for the 2020 valuation.

 Mortality improvements are assumed to be in line with the 2020-based projections for the United Kingdom published by the ONS in December 2022.
-This is a different assumption to that used for the 2021-22 accounts.
+This is a consistent assumption to that used for the 2022-23 accounts.